3-Round-Stones/callimachus/README.txt

 If you download a ZIP archive of a release from http://callimachusproject.org/, extract it into a new directory.
-Edit etc/callimachus.conf and change the authority to the be the same as the hostname and port (if not port 80).
+Edit etc/callimachus.conf and change the ORIGIN to the be the same as the hostname and port (if not port 80).
 Execute a callimachus-start script located in the bin/ directory to start the server.
 The server will serve files from the webapps directory that have a known file extension.

 On Mac and Linux run:
- $ chmod a+x bin/*
- $ bin/callimachus-start.sh
+ $ sh bin/callimachus-start.sh

 On Windows run:
  # bin/callimachus-start.bat